Chris Hill (DJ): Chart success and British Hustle

 In 1975 he released a "break-in" novelty record, in the style of Dickie Goodman, called "Renta Santa", which became a hit single in the UK during the Christmas season.
 On the record Hill narrates using various artists' song clips to tell a Christmas story.
 The record peaked at No. 10 on the UK Singles Chart in December of that year.
 Early the following year, he released a cover version of The Coasters' hit "Yakety Yak", with the innuendo-laden "Ride On!" featured on its 'B' side that failed to chart.
 However, later on, his second Christmas record, "Bionic Santa", cut with audio segments in a similar style to "Renta Santa", was more successful, again with "Ride On!" on the flip-side.
 It also peaked at No. 10 in the chart in December 1976.
 Both tracks, which included snippets of other hits of the time, were released on the Philips label.

 His final release, "Disco Santa", again in the same style, released for Christmas 1978, failed to chart.
-That same year a short film was made about British soul music called British Hustle filmed in the Clouds Nightclub in Brixton.
-Hill appeared in the film playing 'Swanee whistle' over the records whilst encouraging dancers to form human pyramids.
+That same year a short film was made about the British soul and funk music scene in the South called British Hustle filmed in Clouds Nightclub in Brixton and The Gold Mine club in Canvey Island.
+Hill appeared in the latter Gold Mine section of the film (Greg Edwards DJ'd at Clouds) singing and playing a swanee whistle over the records, whilst encouraging dancers to do congas and get on each others shoulders.
+A 'world's worst dancer' competition was enacted as a joke response to the elite dance circle battles, which Hill didn't like to see at his gigs.

-Since 1979
+From 1979

-Hill still works as a DJ and until 2011 ran the Lacy Lady in Ilford, London.
-Hill also has a major involvement in the 'Caister Soul Weekenders', a DJ event which began in 1979, which has taken place twice each year, initially in Caister-on-Sea but, in later years, at the Vauxhall Holiday Park in Great Yarmouth.
-He has worked on these with his long term event collaborator and music promoter Brian Rix.
+Until 2011, Hill ran the Lacy Lady in Ilford, London.
+Hill also had a major involvement in the 'Caister Soul Weekenders', a DJ event which began in 1979 and took place twice each year until 2019, initially in Caister-on-Sea but, in later years, at the Vauxhall Holiday Park in Great Yarmouth.
+He worked on these with his long term event collaborator and music promoter Brian Rix.

+Death

+Hill died on 11 September 2025, at the age of 80.